simone-panico/PyTorchLayerViz/README.md

 ## Features

-* Visualize Weights: Easily visualize the weights of each layer in your PyTorch model.
+* Visualize Weights: Easily visualize the weights of each layer in your PyTorch model
 * Visualize Feature Maps: Generate and visualize feature maps for given inputs.
 * Customizable: Flexible options for customizing visualizations.